MLXIO

 Type Strengths Limitations

-Open-source frameworks Flexibility, no license cost, strong customization Requires in-house MLOps, governance, and integration
+Open-source frameworks Flexible, no license fees, strong customization Requires in-house expertise for security, infrastructure, MLOps, and governance

 Cost Implications and Licensing Considerations